st-bender/pyspaceweather/README.md

 This module provides mainly two functions `sw_daily()` for the daily data as available from the website, and `ap_kp_3h()` for the 3h Ap and Kp values.
 Both functions return `pandas.DataFrame`s.
-The index file will be downloaded locally on the first run.
+The index data file can be updated on request by calling `update_data()`, when the data available in the packaged version are too old.

 ```python
 >>> import spaceweather as sw